 Comment: The reviewer is suggesting stylistic changes that are a matter of personal preference.
 The current manuscript passes Microsoft Word’s grammar checker and follows language conventions normally found in professional journals.

 The acronym TUSZ has been used for some time to represent this data as it was being developed.
 It is widely recognized in the community and has not been a problem for over 1,000 users.
 All our data products for better or for worse use 4-letter acronyms.
 “TU” represents “Temple University” – a widely used and acknowledged acronym.
 “SZ” is short for “SeiZure”.
 We are not sure why the reviewer has a problem with this since it is fairly clear where this acronym comes from.
 It is just an acronym.
 As long as it is defined in the text there is no problem.
+And “TUH” stands for “Temple University Hospital”.

 Q 4